 Brain tumors can produce symptoms and signs by local brain invasion, compression of adjacent structures, and increased intracranial pressure (ICP).
 In addition to the histology of the tumor, the clinical manifestations are determined by the function of the involved areas of the brain.
 The proper evaluation of the patient with a suspected brain tumor requires a detailed history, comprehensive neurologic examination, and appropriate diagnostic neuroimaging studies .

 The clinical manifestations and diagnosis of primary brain tumors will be reviewed here.
 Aspects of the various primary brain tumors are discussed in the specific topics, and the presentation and approach to patients with brain metastases is presented separately.
-(See "Overview of the clinical manifestations, diagnosis, and management of patients with brain metastases".)
+(See "Epidemiology, clinical manifestations, and diagnosis of brain metastases".)

 Headaches — Headache is a common manifestation of brain tumors and is the worst symptom in about one-half of patients .
 The headaches are usually dull and constant, but occasionally throbbing.
 Severe headaches are infrequent, unless obstructive hydrocephalus or meningeal irritation is present.
 The "classic" early morning brain tumor headache appears to be uncommon.
 (See "Evaluation of headache in adults".)

 - Gutin PH, Posner JB.
 Neuro-oncology: diagnosis and management of cerebral gliomas--past, present, and future.
 Neurosurgery 2000; 47:1.

 - Forsyth PA, Posner JB.
 Headaches in patients with brain tumors: a study of 111 patients.
 Neurology 1993; 43:1678.

 - Moots PL, Maciunas RJ, Eisert DR, et al. The course of seizure disorders in patients with malignant gliomas.
 Arch Neurol 1995; 52:717.